xcsp3team/PyCSP3-models/academic/COP/PeacableArmies/README.md

-# Problem Peacable Armies
+# Problem PeacableArmies
+## Description

 ## Description
 This is the [problem 110](https://www.csplib.org/Problems/prob110/) of the CSPLib:

 In the “Armies of queens” problem, we are required to place two equal-sized armies of black and white queens on a chessboard so that the white queens do not attack the black queens (and necessarily vice versa) and to find the maximum size of two such armies.

 ### Example
 The optimum for a chessboard of size 8 is 9.
 A possible solution is

 ```